flyconnectome/Install_instructions/Anaconda3/Anaconda3_install.md

 ### 4. Test

-Now to open anaconda we have two options, both of which must be entered in a new terminal window.
+Now to open anaconda we have two options, both of which must be entered in a **new terminal window**.

 1. Open anaconda navigator and install the desired platforms

-...
  	Enter `anaconda-navigator` into the terminal.
 This will load the anaconda-navigator

-... 	platform management (you should see a large green circle in the middle of your screen)
+ 	platform management (you should see a large green circle in the middle of your screen)

-...
 	Download the packages you need (e.g. Jupyter notebook, Jupyter lab, R, Spyder)

 1. Just open Jupyter notebook/ lab

-... 	`jupter notebook`
+ 	`jupter notebook`

-...
 OR

-...	 `jupyter lab`
+	 `jupyter lab`

 ## WOOP!